rust-lang/unsafe-code-guidelines/reference/src/representation/c_abi.md

 ## Requirements on the C implementation

-If the platform has a C implementation that can be interfaced with via C FFI, this implementation is required to conform to the [latest version of the C standard].
+These requirement assume that the platform has a C implementation that can be interfaced with.
+This implementation is required to conform to the [latest version of the C standard].
 The following are extra requirements that Rust imposes on top of the latest version of the C standard, e.g., on implementation-defined and/or unspecified behavior:

 * `CHAR_BITS == 8`
 * `sizeof(_Bool) == 1`